 - Acyclovir: anti-viral for fighting infection

-Bottle actuator can reach the entire area of the mouth and uses a patented delivery technology that allows for higher dose application and a more precise delivery to a specific area, instead of the whole mouth.
+Bottle actuator uses a patented delivery technology that allows for higher dose application and a more precise delivery to a specific area, instead of the whole mouth.

 If irritation develops, this medicine should be discontinued.
 This medication contains a corticosteroid; your physician may periodically monitor you for HPA axis suppression if prolonged therapy is needed.
 Your physician needs to know if you experience severe or troublesome adverse reactions, become pregnant or intend to become pregnant, or intend to breastfeed.